litestartup-com/itestartup-skill/README.md

 # LiteStartup Skill

-> Publish blog, docs, website, and changelog directly from your AI-powered editor.
+> Publish blog, docs, website, and changelog directly from your AI coding agent.
 Write content, run one prompt, go live in seconds.

 ## What is this?

-A modular skill package for AI editors (Cursor, Claude Code, Codex, Windsurf) that lets you publish blog, docs, website, and changelog to yourdomain.com directly from your AI editor.
+A modular skill package for AI coding agent (Cursor, Claude Code, Codex, Windsurf) that lets you publish blog, docs, website, and changelog to yourdomain.com directly from your AI editor.

 ## Architecture